Table of Contents

 Some additional fun stuff…

 Here are some facts on US video via think with Google website.

 “Recommendations from other people account for 60% of all video clicks from the YouTube homepage.”

 What this means: Not all the buzzy videos started from YouTube.
-From consumer journey stand point, the zero moment could be else where.
-This is why I say, YouTube channel strategy could be broken in tiers.
+From consumer journey standpoint, the zero moments could be else where.
+This is why I say, YouTube channel strategy could be broken into tiers.

 “Only about 10% of the population will always skip ads.”

 What this means: Google gives consumer the option to skip ads.
 Their data and study shows skipping ads shouldn’t be a concern for brands advertising.
 Good news is advertisers will only pay for the views, and will not pay for the ads that have been skipped.

 Thank you so much for taking the time to read my content.
 If you've liked what I've had to say please subscribe!